 Although Sala endured unimaginable suffering and loss, her warmth, resilience, and compassion prevailed.
 Her name epitomizes a caring, healing presence in a child’s life, and today that spirit is at the heart of Sala Institute.

 At Sala Institute for Child and Family Centered Care, we value collaboration with our professional colleagues who care for children across the nation and are equally committed to advancing the care of children.
 Our expertise is organized around four areas of focus: experience, child-family support services and resilience, quality and safety, and education and innovation.

 “In partnership with health professionals, patients, and families, we create innovative programs to power extraordinary care.
 This is the Sala difference.”

-We leverage expertise from schools across NYU.
-Each year we convene the Sala Institute National Expert Advisory Panel, comprised of nationally recognized thought leaders and experts who meet to reflect on and advance our mission-driven initiatives.
+As part of our commitment to innovation, we leverage expertise from schools across NYU and beyond by convening our Sala Institute National Expert Advisory Panel (NEAP).
+Comprised of nationally recognized thought leaders and experts, the NEAP meets annually to reflect on and advance our mission-driven initiatives.

 We invite you to read the most recent NEAP meeting proceedings.
 For more information about our professional collaborations, please contact Michele Lloyd, vice president of children’s services and Sala Institute, at email@example.com.